GDQuest/website/content/docs/guidelines/best-practices/godot-gdscript/_index.md

 extends Node
 ```

-Signals go first and don't use parentheses unless they pass function parameters.
+Signals come next and don't use parentheses unless they pass function parameters.
 Use the past tense to name signals.
 Append `_started` or `_finished` if the signal corresponds to the beginning or the end of an action.

 ```gdscript
 signal moved